Implementing the NAMUR Open Architecture (NOA)

 Distributed Control System (DCS)

 The NOA is not so much about the traditional DCS or M+C field instruments.
-The NOA is mostly about the new DOI hardware and software for M+O. Nevertheless, the NOA has some implications on the DCS as well.
+The NOA is mostly about the new DOI and software for M+O. Nevertheless, the NOA has some implications on the DCS as well.

 DCS Hardware and Software